-China law would criminalize attacks on revolutionary heroes
+China law criminalizes attacks on revolutionary heroes

-BEIJING (AP) — China is expected to pass a law making it a crime to attack historical heroes and martyrs as the ruling Communist Party steps up efforts to police historical discussions and enforce ideology.
+BEIJING (AP) — China passed a law Friday making it a crime to attack revolutionary heroes and martyrs as the ruling Communist Party steps up efforts to police historical discussions and enforce ideology.

-The legislature this week is reviewing a proposal to ban criticism or questioning of the folklore surrounding the 1949 formation of the People’s Republic by Communist revolutionaries.
-The bill would also outlaw acts that glorify historical episodes like Japan’s 20th century invasion of China.
+The new law bans criticism or questioning of the folklore surrounding the 1949 formation of the People’s Republic by Communist revolutionaries, and also prohibits acts that glorify historical episodes considered unpatriotic, such as Japan’s 20th century invasion of China.

-Numerous stories detailing Communist sacrifices against the Japanese make up significant parts of the party’s founding narrative, although outside historians question the party’s overall contribution.
+The notice on the law’s passage by the standing committee of the rubber-stamp National People’s Congress did not specify penalties but said violators would be pursued by the authorities.

-President Xi Jinping has called for tighter ideological discipline across society and enhanced patriotic education.
-Propaganda authorities meanwhile have introduced polished media campaigns reminding citizens of the party’s accomplishments.
+Since taking power in 2012, President Xi Jinping has called for tighter ideological discipline across society and enhanced patriotic education.
+Academics who criticized Mao Zedong have been silenced or sacked, while propaganda authorities have rolled out a series of polished media campaigns reminding citizens of the party’s historical accomplishments.

 Most Read Nation & World Stories